 Most secured credit cards for bad credit do still require a credit check.
 You aren’t likely to qualify if you have scores below 500, and some creditors may want you to have at least 561.
 Likewise, you won’t know if you’re approved until you apply.

 The primary benefit of secured credit cards is that you don’t need perfect credit.
-That’s the point of the security deposit.
+That’s the point of the security deposit so it truly is a no credit check loan.
 Therefore, if you have a strong history and good score, you probably qualify for unsecured cards, which have better terms, lower rates, and possibly come with rewards.

 Likewise, most secured cards still report to the three major credit bureaus.
 The goal here is not to max out the card, keeping your debt ratio low.
 Along with such, you should make at least the minimum payment on time each month.
 It is ideal to pay off the credit card each month to avoid getting into significant debt.